DanteHealy/Thinking_Hats/README.md

 #### Defects identified during testing
 The following were the errors identified during the multiple testing sessions:
-- Multiple spacing and layout issues
+- Multiple spacing and layout issues - done
 - Hat modal doesn't disappear on submit - I was advised by mentor that this is preferred as user might want to see the text acceptance.
-I have a tick next to the close button at the bottom to alert the user their input is accepted.
+    I have a tick next to the close button at the bottom to alert the user their input is accepted - resolved
-- Reorder the hats to be consistent with the expected order as per the source material.
+- Reorder the hats to be consistent with the expected order as per the source material - done
-- Add more punchy text explaining the purpose of the website on the landing page to entice the user to want to click on the session button.
+- Add more punchy text explaining the purpose of the website on the landing page to entice the user to want to click on the session button - done
-- Needs a good overview document - - inserted a cheat sheet on the landing page which is also downloadable in pdf.
+- Needs a good overview document - - inserted a cheat sheet on the landing page which is also downloadable in pdf - done
-- A footer issue was identified in Peer review which was resolved
+- A footer issue was identified in Peer review which was resolved - done
-- Console log error in my logic when making the generate report button (applied simple boolean logic to avoid overcomplicating the built-in check)
+- Console log error in my logic when making the generate report button (applied simple boolean logic to avoid overcomplicating the built-in check) - fixed
-- Modal videos could be played at once if you play and exit because there was no pause - inserted an additional function to resolve this.
+- Modal videos could be played at once if you play and exit because there was no pause - inserted an additional function to resolve this - fixed
-- Alejandra noted that the flashing hand icon on the landing page was too powerful and needed to be softened or completely removed - Removed.
+- Alejandra noted that the flashing hand icon on the landing page was too powerful and needed to be softened or completely removed - done, removed
-- Flip cards would benefit from some shading effects.
+- Flip cards would benefit from some shading effects - done
-- EmailJS confirmation alert did not initially work and the code needed to be resolved through a Gitpod refresh
+- EmailJS confirmation alert did not initially work and the code needed to be resolved through a Gitpod refresh - fixed
+- Add a favicon - done.

 ## Deployment